BobbyBurt/TappyTappyBoneyeard/PATCHNOTES.md

 - Added UI sfx.
 - Added a restart button on mobile.
 - Added the engine and editor software used to the credits.
+- Added a custom name and icon for adding the site to your homescreen on iOS.

 ### Changed